andrewmkpanam/capstone-WP-2/Readme.md

-#TThis ReadME file contains the documentation for the capstone project WordPRess Site on AWS
+## This ReadME file contains the documentation for the capstone project WordPRess Site on AWS